 Social responsibility is a buzzword in today’s workplace.
 But what does it mean?
-Let’s take a closer look at the importance of incorporating social responsibility into your company culture and how Tech Dump can partner with you to drive your brand and your bottom line.
+Let’s take a closer look at the importance of incorporating social responsibility into your company culture and how Repowered (formerly Tech Dump) can partner with you to drive your brand and your bottom line.

 What does corporate social responsibility look like?

 Corporate social responsibility is an emphasis on social and/or environmental good and is woven into the fabric of company culture.
 It’s acting on the belief that individuals and companies can make the world a better place and create a lasting impact.
 A company’s social mission is focused, relevant, measurable and engaging for employees and stakeholders and can look different from one company to the next.
 When a company is forthright about its social mission and how it aligns its day-to-day business decisions to support this mission, it helps build a solid brand image, increases customer loyalty and drives employee engagement, satisfaction, and retention.

 The belief that we are on this planet to make a difference can help you stand out from the competition in your industry.
 When you choose a social mission that aligns with your business objectives, integrate this mission into your marketing strategy to attract customers and grow your brand.
 In many cases, customers are willing to pay a premium for your product or service when they know that part of your company’s profits are allocated to causes they believe in.